 Now Shipping From Florida

-We are excited to announce that CaptiveAire was voted Best in Class Overall under the Ventilation Systems category for 2012.
-This is the twelfth consecutive year for the rating of Best in Class Overall for CaptiveAire.
+We are excited to announce that CaptiveAire was voted Best in Class Overall under the Ventilation Systems category for 2014.
+This is the fourteenth consecutive year for the rating of Best in Class Overall for CaptiveAire.
 We also won Best in Class for Dealers, Operators and Consultant Class.

 This award is based on votes by industry kitchen equipment dealers, broadliners, consultants and operators and is featured in Foodservice Equipment & supplies magazine.
 Foodservice operators, dealers and consultants evaluated the manufacturer community on seven critical characteristics that affect the way they approach purchasing equipment and supplies.